NandanaVShamjith/Customer_behavior_analysis/README.md

 # Customer_behavior_analysis
-Customer Behavior Analysis project using Python, SQL and Power BI to explore spending patterns, subscription behavior, product performance, age-group trends, and revenue drivers.
-The dashboard highlights key insights to help understand customer habits and business performance.

 Data Analytics Project – End-to-End Pipeline
 Overview

 This project demonstrates a complete end-to-end data analytics workflow, starting from loading a dataset in Python to building a fully interactive Power BI dashboard.
-It highlights my skills in Python (EDA & Cleaning), SQL Server (Querying), Data Visualization, and Report Creation.
+It highlights my skills in Python (EDA and Cleaning), SQL Server (Querying), Data Visualization, Report Creation, and Presentation Building.
-The goal of the project is to extract meaningful insights, improve decision-making, and showcase a practical analytics pipeline.
+The objective is to extract meaningful insights that support business decision-making.

 Dataset

 The dataset used in this project contains information related to customer purchases (or relevant domain).

-Includes fields such as: customer details, products, sales metrics, dates, and transaction information.
+Includes fields such as customer details, product information, sales metrics, dates, and transaction data.

-Source: Public dataset (Kaggle) / Provided dataset.
+Source: Public dataset (Kaggle) or provided dataset.

-Tools & Technologies
+Tools and Technologies

-Python – Pandas, NumPy, Matplotlib/Seaborn for EDA and data cleaning SQL Server – Running complex queries, joins, aggregations Power BI – Building dashboards & visual insights Microsoft Excel – Basic data checks (if used)
+Python – Pandas, NumPy, Matplotlib/Seaborn

+SQL Server – For running analytical queries

+Power BI – For building dashboards

+Excel – For additional data checks (optional)

-Gamma App – For designing the project presentation GitHub – Version control and project documentation
+Gamma App – For creating the final presentation

+GitHub – For version control and documentation

 Project Steps
-Data Loading (Python)
+1. Data Loading (Python)

-Imported dataset using Pandas
+Loaded the dataset using Pandas

-Checked data types, missing values, duplicates Performed initial understanding of dataset shape and structure
+Verified data types, column structure, missing values, and dataset shape

-Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)

-Summary statistics (mean, median, count, distribution) Univariate & bivariate analysis
-Outlier detection
-Visualization of key patterns and relationships
+Generated summary statistics

+Performed univariate and bivariate analysis

+Created visualizations to understand distributions and correlations

+Identified outliers and trends

-Data Cleaning
+3. Data Cleaning

 Handled missing values

 Removed duplicates

 Treated outliers

-Feature formatting (date conversion, category encoding, etc.)
+Formatted columns (dates, categories, numerical fields)

-Cleaned dataset exported for SQL & Power BI
+Exported the cleaned dataset for SQL and Power BI

-SQL Analysis (SQL Server)
+4. SQL Analysis (SQL Server)

-Created database & imported cleaned data
+Created a database and imported the cleaned dataset

-Executed analytical queries including:
+Executed queries involving aggregations, filtering, and grouping

-Aggregations (SUM, COUNT, AVG)
-Filtering & grouping
-Business-oriented queries (sales, customers, trends)
+Performed business-oriented analysis such as revenue trends, customer segmentation, and product performance

-Power BI Dashboard
+5. Power BI Dashboard

-Connected SQL data to Power BI
+Connected SQL Server data to Power BI

-Built interactive visuals:
-Sales trends
-Customer segmentation
-Category performance
-KPIs and drill-down insights
+Designed interactive dashboards with visuals such as KPI cards, bar charts, line charts, and tables

-Added slicers for dynamic exploration
+Added filters and slicers for deeper analysis

+Highlighted key business insights

-Report Creation
+6. Report Creation

-Summarized insights, metrics, and findings
+Summarized insights, findings, and important metrics

-Highlighted key business recommendations
+Explained trends and business recommendations

-Structured report using clear visuals and explanations
+Supported the report with visual evidence

-Presentation (Gamma)
+7. Presentation (Gamma)

-Final project presentation built using Gamma App
+Created a structured project presentation

-Includes:
-Project goal
-Process flow
-Insights & dashboards
-Recommendations
+Included the objective, methodology, dashboard screenshots, and final insights

-Key Results & Insights
+Key Results and Insights

-Identified important patterns in customer behaviour Highlighted top-performing categories/products
+Identified patterns in customer behavior

-Found factors influencing revenue and retention Provided actionable business recommendations
+Highlighted top-performing products or categories

+Analyzed revenue trends and influencing factors

+Derived actionable recommendations for the business

 How to Run the Project
 Requirements

 Python 3.x

-Required Python libraries: pandas, numpy, matplotlib, seaborn SQL Server (with SQL Server Management Studio)
+Required libraries: pandas, numpy, matplotlib, seaborn

+SQL Server along with SQL Server Management Studio (SSMS)

 Power BI Desktop

-Steps to Run
+Steps

 Clone the repository

-Open the Python notebook and run all cells for EDA & cleaning Import the cleaned CSV into SQL Server
+Open and run the Python notebook to perform EDA and cleaning

+Import the cleaned CSV file into SQL Server

-Run the SQL queries provided in the SQL script
+Execute the SQL queries from the SQL script

-Open the Power BI (.pbix) file to view the dashboard View the project report and Gamma presentation
+Open the Power BI (.pbix) file to explore the dashboard

+Review the project report and Gamma presentation

 Contact

-If you have any questions or would like to discuss the project:
+For queries or collaboration:
-Nandana V Shamjith
+Name: Nandana V Shamjith
 LinkedIn: www.linkedin.com/in/690374282

-Email: (nandanavshamjith39@gmail.com)
+Email: nandanavshamjith39@gmail.com